Educational Materials Teach Residents How to Remove Buckthorn

 Opportunities to volunteer with the Forest Preserves on invasive species removal projects.

 Buckthorn spreads quickly across property lines, creating dense thickets that overwhelm natural areas.
 It can reinvade cleared habitats if left untreated on adjacent property.
 To help address this issue, the Forest Preserves launched a Buckthorn Eradication Pilot Project in 2015.
 Its mission is to clear buckthorn from Middlefork Savanna Forest Preserve in Lake Forest and the surrounding landscape by encouraging about 700 public and private landowners to participate.

 Once a homeowner has cleared the species from their property, they can request a “Buckthorn-Free” garden flag.
 Each 12.5"x18" flag is made of weather-resistant vinyl and comes with a three-foot-tall wrought iron stand, two rubber stoppers and an anti-wind clip.
 Staff at the Forest Preserves designed the original watercolor artwork.
-Flags are offered free of charge to qualifying residents who live in the pilot project area, thanks to a grant from the Preservation Foundation, the charitable partner of the Lake County Forest Preserves.
+Flags are offered free of charge to anyone in Lake County, thanks to a grant from the Preservation Foundation, the charitable partner of the Lake County Forest Preserves.
 To apply for a flag, residents must complete a brief form on the Forest Preserves' website.

 Municipalities, homeowners associations and community groups seeking to partner with the Forest Preserves in distribution of the educational materials should contact HealthyHedges@LCFPD.org.